Georgia Cerebral Palsy Resources

 Georgia Cerebral Palsy Legal Help

 Birth injury claims can be difficult to bring in Georgia, and there are often hurdles to bringing such a claim.
-In order to have your best chance at winning your claim, you really need an attorney on your side who has experience with cerebral palsy birth injury cases.
+To have your best chance at winning your claim, you need a lawyer on your side who has experience with cerebral palsy birth injury cases.

-To discuss your situation and the legal options which may be available to you and your family, call us for a free consultation today at 1-855-833-3707 or email us using the contact form found on this page.
+To discuss your situation and the legal options that may be available to you and your family, call our expert Georgia birth injury lawyers today for a free consultation at 1-855-833-3707 or email us using the contact form found on this page.

 While cerebral palsy is caused by damage to the developing brain, there are many underlying reasons why such brain damage may have occurred, including:

-- Prenatal Infections — If an infection such as herpes simplex, chorioamnionitis, group B strep, or even a simple urinary tract infection isn’t caught in a timely manner, it might move to the child’s brain, interfering with normal brain development, leading to the development of cerebral palsy.
+• Prenatal Infections — If an infection such as herpes simplex, chorioamnionitis, group B strep, or even a simple urinary tract infection isn’t caught promptly, it might move to the child’s brain, interfering with normal brain development, leading to the development of cerebral palsy.

 Cerebral Palsy Can Be a Costly Condition